moskalva/G1/docs/Roadmap.md

 ## v0.3
 - Multiplayer
+- Radar
-- Radar (characters and objects on the map)
+	- characters and objects on the map,
+	- flag/highlight other ship stats
 - Fog of War (on server)

 ## v0.4